 Elective units have been chosen by Holmesglen based on feedback from industry and current policy directions in the community services field.

-As the child protection industry has a strong focus on case management, there are further electives in this course to build case management skills.
+As the child protection industry has a strong focus on case management, the electives offered in this course are specifically designed to build strong case management skills.